 Beijing Capital Airport has three terminals, i.e. T1, T2 and T3.
 There is a walking corridor connecting T1 and T2, while T3 is positioned on the other side of the airport.
-However, travellers can easily reach the three of them by the inter-terminal shuttle bus serving daily for free.
+However, travelers can easily reach the three of them by the inter-terminal shuttle bus serving daily for free.

 Unless you are in hurry and it is an emergency, you must always take time to plan the journey to China.
 Book a flight which offers the most convenient departure time and flight length.
 Be sure to arrive in China at noon to stay on budget.
 It will give you better eyesight opportunities to the landscapes, buildings and local Chinese people.
 Importantly, you can be more alert with the overwhelming arrival procedures.

 You will receive an arrival card from the cabin crew before landing.
 It is a yellow and white colored paper.
 You will need it to pass the immigration.
 Be sure to fill it in with the following information:

 • Name, date of birth, and passport number

 • China Visa number

 If you do not receive any, you can get it from the customs area.
 Make sure you know which terminal by checking your boarding card.

 You may arrive at T2 or T3, where the international flights are received.
 Make sure you have a visa to enter the capital city, Beijing.
 You may also need to fill up the free-visa stay to be allowed to enter the city.

 It is important to have some cash on hand to pay off transportation.
 You can withdraw it from the provided ATM and get the change to RMB (Yuan) at some China Banks operating at Beijing Capital Airport.
 Always keep the receipts as you will need them again when exchanging the left cash back to your country’s currency when leaving China.